bladeacer/mnemosync/README.md

 mmsync clear

 # Backup related
-## Technical info: staging is just a temp directory over at ~/.config/.mmsync/staging.
+## Technical info: staging is just rsyncing over to the target repo
-## Inherits from the mmsync path setting
 ## You can use . to include all directories and aliases

-# rsyncs all added target mmsync directories or aliases to staging
+# rsyncs all added target mmsync directories or aliases to staging, and then
+# calls git add in the target repo
 mmsync stage <target_path-or-alias>

 # rsyncs unstages added target mmsync directories or aliases to staging
+# git restore --staged <target_path-or-alias> in the target repo
+# somehow map aliases to directory names
 mmsync unstage <target_path-or-alias>

-mmsync get-staging # get status of staging
+# get status of staging
+# git status in the target repo
+mmsync status

-mmsync get-hist # get staging history
+# get staging history
+# git log --oneline target repo
+mmsync log

 ## get staging history limit in days before it is cleared.
-Defaults to 7 days and a max of 1024 MB
+Defaults to 7 days
+## and a max of 1024 MB.
+Limitation only enforced when the binary is called

+## Need to read last modified time of each rsync mirrored directory or save its
+## last modified time each time an operation is done on it.
+## with confirmation message

 mmsync get-hist-limit
 mmsync set-hist-limit -d <number_of_days> -s <max_size_in_mb>

+# calls git restore --staged . and git restore . in the target repo
+# with confirmation message
 mmsync clear-hist # clears staging history

+# set archive options
+# write this option in the config file somehow
 mmsync set-archiver tar|zip
 mmsync get-archiver # gets archive tool used, defaults to tar